shubpate/word2vec/README.md

 ##### -Shubham Patel

-Kindly refer to README.pdf and REPORT.pdf for moare details and analysis.
+Kindly refer to README.pdf and REPORT.pdf for more details and analysis.